abougouffa/minemacs/docs/packages.md

 * `nasm-mode`: Major mode for Netwide Assembler
 * `gas-mode`: Major mode for GNU Assembler
 * `arm-mode`: Major mode for editing Advanced RISC Machine (a.k.a.
 ARM) assembly code
+* `x86-lookup`: Quickly jump to Intel's x86 documentation from Emacs

 ## `on-demand/me-awk`
 * `awk-ts-mode`: Major mode for AWK using Tree-sitter